expo/expo/docs/pages/versions/unversioned/sdk/imagepicker.md

 ## Using ImagePicker with AWS S3

-Please refer to our example [here](https://github.com/expo/examples/tree/master/with-aws-storage-upload).
-Make sure you follow Amplify's docs to set your project up correctly.
+Please refer to the [with-aws-storage-upload example](https://github.com/expo/examples/tree/master/with-aws-storage-upload).
+Follow [Amplify docs](https://docs.amplify.aws/) to set your project up correctly.

 ## Using ImagePicker with Firebase

-Please refer to our example [here](https://github.com/expo/examples/tree/master/with-firebase-storage-upload).
-Make sure you follow Firebases' docs to set your project up correctly.
+Please refer to the [with-firebase-storage-upload example](https://github.com/expo/examples/tree/master/with-firebase-storage-upload).
+Make sure you follow the ["Using Firebase"](/guides/guides/using-firebase.md) docs to set your project up correctly.

 ## API